SV München

 1905.
 A further change of title to Turnverein München von 1880 e.V. followed in

-1880 moved into their own sports venue on Tübinger Straße.
+1880 moved into its own sports venue on Tübinger Straße.
 The club was renamed

 Yet another